window-maker/dockapps/docs/guidedtour/prefs.rst

   over the desktop gets annoying quickly.
 I use the *incomplete window title* and the *miniwindow title* options and none of the others.

+- *Workspace border*

+  You can set a small border for the workspace.
+This allows you to easily access the clip (for instance) when windows are maximized.

+..
   - *Checkbox*

-  The top check bos, if selected, raises a window when switching focus with the keyboard.
+    The top check box, if selected, raises a window when switching focus with the keyboard.
 The bottom box enables a keyboard language selection button on window titlebars (must have multiple keyboard maps/locales defined - this is handy if you are working in multiple languages in applications such as word processors, for example).

 Search Path
 ~~~~~~~~~~~

 .. figure:: images/prefs6.png
+   :figclass: borderless
    :alt: WPrefs.app icon and pixmap search path settings

+   WPrefs.app icon and pixmap search path settings

 This panel is used to add or delete directory paths to search for icons and
 pixmaps.
 These paths are used in the *settings* dialogs for dockapps and docked